Using a Cache to Improve Bazel Build Times

 - Local caching is more secure: Because build artifacts are only stored on the local machine, you can’t access them over the network.

-However, local caching has the following limitations:
+However, local caching can create the following limitations:

 - Limited storage space: Local caching takes up more disk space on the local computer.
 This is problematic if the computer has limited storage capacity, especially if you’re building large projects.